Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/SymbolItems.md

+---
+title: SymbolItems
+---
 # SymbolItems

 `app.activeDocument.symbolItems`

 #### Description

-The collection of [SymbolItem](./SymbolItem.md) objects in the document.
+The collection of [SymbolItem](.././SymbolItem) objects in the document.

 ---